OpenFn/docs/docs/manage-projects/link-project-to-gh.md

 ---
-title: Linking your Project to GitHub (Version Control)
+title: Linking Your Project to GitHub (Version Control)
-sidebar_label: Linking your Project to GitHub
+sidebar_label: Linking Your Project to GitHub
+slug: /link-to-github
 ---

 You can set up version control for your OpenFn projects.
 This article walks you